 Transportation of used nuclear fuel to a centralized facility is a necessary component of implementing Adaptive Phased Management (APM) for the long-term management of Canada's used nuclear fuel.
-The Nuclear Waste Management Organization (NWMO) recognizes that people have questions and concerns about the transport of used nuclear fuel.
+The Nuclear Waste Management Organization (NWMO) acknowledges that people have concerns about transport of used nuclear fuel.
 However, Canadian and international experience demonstrates that used nuclear fuel can be transported safely.